 The truth about tracking and betting these reverse line movements is that it’s a very flawed strategy.

 To start, bettors can’t precisely know where the money is going.
 Yes, some tools give you rough percentages, but that’s typically the number of bets and not the amounts of money.
 In other words, a sportsbook might show an 80/20 split on a game but that’s referring to bets, not overall amounts.
 That’s flawed because 20 bets at $100,000 could equal 80 bets at $25,000.
-Unless you see the exact money split, you don’t fully know.
+Unless you see the exact money split, you don’t have the full picture.

-Secondly, you have to realize what type of sportsbook you’re following for these line movements.
-There are some sportsbooks who take sharp action (books like Pinnacle) and others solely focus on recreational players (such as MyBookie).
+Pay attention to the type of sportsbook you’re following for these line movements.
+There are some sportsbooks who take sharp action, while others cater to less-informed recreational players.

 A sportsbook that takes sharp action will move the line based on where their professionals are betting, as mentioned above.
 A sportsbook that takes recreational players will move the lines based on where the money is (to get a 50/50 split).
-That’s why these broad, all-encompassing percentages don’t really paint a complete picture of the reality.
+That’s why these broad, all-encompassing percentages don’t really paint a complete picture of what’s happening behind the scenes.

 Lastly, a sportsbook can sometimes move a betting line on news such as injuries, personnel changes or weather, and that could mean they shifted a line without any money actually being bet.
 Meanwhile, you’re using a tool that shows you lopsided percentages with line moves that contradict those numbers, but in fact, the line was moved due to something completely different.